Last Updated on June 20, 2026 by Daniel Globe

-About 300,000 visitors flock to Pismo Beach each year, drawn by its wide sandy shore and dramatic sunsets.
+More than 2 million visitors flock to Pismo Beach every year, drawn by its wide sandy shore and dramatic sunsets.
 You’ll find easy beach walks, rugged coastal trails, and a surprisingly lively food scene, plus quirks like monarch groves and dune rides that reward a little curiosity.
-Pack layers and sunscreen, pick a stretch of coast to explore, and you’ll start to see why people linger — but there’s still plenty more to plan.
+Pack layers and sunscreen, pick a stretch of coast to explore, and you’ll start to see why people linger.
+There’s still plenty more to plan.

 Where Is Pismo Beach and When to Visit